 Be Professional

 When you answer the phone make sure you sound uber professional immediately – not like you’re greeting your mates on a night out!
 Also as you would during a face to face meeting ensure you do not get caught up in relaying the negativity of any previous employment experience.
 Also be careful to avoid slang phrases and make sure you pronounce words properly.
-Mispronounciations can become more evident on a phone call.
+Mispronunciations can become more evident on a phone call.

 Smile When You Dial